saylordotorg/course_hist201/Unit08.md

+---
+layout: default
+title: "HIST201: History of Europe, 1000 to 1800"
+course_description: "An examination of the political, economic, social, religious, and intellectual history of Europe from the Middle Ages to the 18th century revolutions, with particular emphasis on primary-source interpretation."
+next: ../Unit09
+previous: ../Unit07
+---
 **Unit 8: New Directions in Thought and Culture** <span id="8"></span> *The Renaissance paved the way for the emergence of a rational and secular worldview in Europe in the late 1600s.
 The Scientific